Australian property bubble: Influence of tax system

 Chart: % Population Growth.
 Australia - high growth rate strategy at 2.1% in 2010 - source Wikipedia & ABS.

 The Reserve Bank of Australia has noted that there are "a number of areas in which the taxation treatment in Australia is more favourable to investors than is the case in other countries."
 The main tax incentives include tax deductions for losses on investment properties, even those that have been negatively geared, and the 50% discount on capital gains on sale of investments properties.

 Investors using their superannuation for property investments have a tax advantage compared to 'savers' who are effectively taxed up to 45% (the top marginal taxation rate) on income from bank interest or bonds, as superannuation contributions are normally only taxed at around 15%.

+The Australian government spends more on tax breaks for landlords than social housing, homelessness and rent assistance combined.
+Research by the Australian Council of Social Service (ACOSS) states that tax concessions for landlords cost $12.3bn in 2025.